 Anna ("Anya") Prusa joined the Wilson Center in 2016 and currently manages the Brazil Institute as its Senior Associate.
 Among her many projects, Anya developed and edited the Institute's 2019 Report on the Status of Women in Brazil; founded the InoVozes blog, which publishes interviews, articles, and other content to promote constructive dialogue with public policy innovators and emerging leaders in Brazil; coordinated the development of the serious game Cidade em Jogo to promote informed civic engagement; and has provided commentary and analysis on political and economic developments in Brazil.
-Her newest project (set to launch in the spring of 2020) examines gender-based violence in Latin America through a rule of law lens.
+Her newest project, which launched in spring 2020, examines gender-based violence in Latin America through a rule of law lens.

 Anya holds a Master of Public Policy from Georgetown University, an M.A. in Latin American and Hemispheric Studies from the George Washington University, and a B.A. in History and Political Science from the University of Florida.
 She has been interviewed and quoted by the BBC, ABC News, AFP, Al Jazeera, Newsweek, CBC, CGNT, Think Progress, and other media.